codio/knowledge/source/instructors/authoring/guides/teacher_only.rst

 Setting an entire page as teacher only content
 **********************************************
-Enable the **Teacher Only** slider in the :ref:`page settings <teacher-only>` to mark a page as teacher only The page will only appear in the index for teachers.
+Enable the **Teacher Only** slider in the :ref:`layout settings <teacher-only>` to mark a page as teacher only The page will only appear in the index for teachers.